DidierMalenfant/pfFPGATools/README.md

 ### Usage

-**pf-fpga-tools** provides the follow commands commands, sometimes with one or two extra arguments:
+**pfFPGATools** provides the follow commands commands, sometimes with one or two extra arguments:

 - `pfBuildCore` - Build a core according to a `toml` config file.